 ‘Ordinary Aristocrats: Philanthropists as ethical leaders?’, Pro Bono Australia.

 Baker, C. and Liu, H. (2014), ‘Will Andrew Forrest convince Australia’s billionaires to open their wallets?’, The Guardian.

-Hi, I’m Helena, and I’m a Senior Lecturer in the Management Discipline Group at UTS Business School in Sydney, Australia.
+Hi, I’m Helena, and I’m a Senior Lecturer in Management at UTS Business School in Sydney, Australia.
 My research and teaching reflect my interests in leadership, discourse, and power.
-I am currently writing up a study examining progressive forms of leadership among Chinese Australians.
-My previous work have explored the ways leaders navigate through crisis, account for failures, and enact their authenticity.
+My previous work has explored the ways leaders navigate through crisis, account for failures, and enact their authenticity.

 I was born in Fuzhou, China before moving to Sydney, Australia when I was five.
-Hearing about my parents’ experiences growing up during the Cultural Revolution instilled in me a fascination with the intersection between charisma and power and an insatiable appetite for leadership knowledge.
+Hearing about my parents’ experiences growing up during the Cultural Revolution instilled in me a fascination with the connection between charisma and power and an insatiable appetite for leadership knowledge.
 When I’m not researching, I love to eat, take photographs, and play all manner of video games.
-I’m currently playing Divinity: Original Sin.
-I was even invited to deliver a presentation about gaming and how it informs my teaching.
+I’m currently playing Pokémon Shield.
+Much earlier in my career, I was even invited to deliver a presentation about gaming and how it informs my teaching.

 University of Technology Sydney

 14–28 Ultimo Rd, Broadway,